HaloZero/FEWD_Curriculum_24/Week_01_Basics/01_html_basics/README.md

 *	Apply HTML tags ```<html><head><!DOCTYPE html><body>``` to a web page and experiment with html tags.

-*	Describe the DOM and draw simple DOM tree.
+*	Describe the DOM and draw a simple DOM tree.

 *	Create and link an external style sheet.